 Signs of THC Poisoning in Pets

-THC depresses the central nervous system by slowing heart rate and reducing blood pressure, helping to relax the body, but if too much is consumed, the following signs of THC poisoning in dogs and cats may occur:
+THC depresses the central nervous system by slowing heart rate and reducing blood pressure, helping to relax the body, but if too much is consumed, the following signs of THC poisoning in dogs may occur:

-- Slow breathing rate
+• Slow breathing rate

-- High anxiety/hypersensitivity
+• High anxiety/hypersensitivity

-- Salivation
+• Salivation

-- Uncontrolled urination
+• Uncontrolled urination

-- Poor coordination
+• Poor coordination

-- Drowsiness
+• Drowsiness

+Cases concerning THC death in pets are rare, and animals would have to consume or inhale very large doses of THC before it becomes life threatening.
 It is important to remember that there is a difference between a therapeutic dosage of full-spectrum CBD and overdosing on THC.

 The Importance of Correctly Dosing CBD